ganesh2925/AI-Trip-Planner/README.md

 ## Available Scripts

-- `npm run dev` : Run the development server.
+- `npm run dev`: Run the development server.
-- `npm run build` : Create a production build of the app.
+- `npm run build`: Create a production build of the app.
-- `npm run serve` : Serve the production build locally.
+- `npm run serve`: Serve the production build locally.
-- `npm run lint` : Run the linter to check for code issues.
+- `npm run lint`: Run the linter to check for code issues.

 ## Contributing

 Contributions are welcome!
 Please follow these steps:
 1. Fork the repository.
-2. Create a new feature branch `git checkout -b feature/my-feature`
+2. Create a new feature branch `git checkout -b feature/my-feature`.
-3. Commit your changes `git commit -m 'Add some feature`
+3. Commit your changes `git commit -m 'Add some feature`.
-4. Push to the branch `git push origin feature/my-feature`
+4. Push to the branch `git push origin feature/my-feature`.
 5. Open a pull request.